51st Infantry Regiment (Russian Empire): November Uprising

-At the beginning of November Uprising in 1830, the regiment became part of the active army and participated in the battles at Dobre, Wawer and Olszynka Grochowska.
-On 14 February 1831, the 3rd battalion was detached to form the 58th Infantry Regiment, and was replaced by the 3rd battalion of Field Marshal Count von der Saken's Infantry Regiment at the end of the war.
+At the outbreak of the November Uprising in 1830, the regiment was transferred to the active army and took part in the battles of Dobre, Wawer, and Olszynka Grochowska.

+On 14 February 1831, the regiment's 3rd Battalion was detached to form the 58th Infantry Regiment.
+It was subsequently replaced by the 3rd Battalion of Field Marshal Count von der Sacken's Infantry Regiment toward the end of the war.

-On 19 March 1831, the 1st and 2nd battalions, being in the vanguard of Adjutant General Friedrich Caspar von Geismar, were attacked by the entire Polish army and were completely defeated in the Second Battle of Wawer.
-Most of the regiment's ranks, seeing themselves surrounded on all sides by the superior forces, laid down their weapons and surrendered with two banners and two guns, which were with the regiment.
-In this battle, the Lithuanian regiment lost its commander, 22 officers and 1,140 lower ranks, including 14 officers and 759 lower ranks of prisoners; only 6 officers and 236 lower ranks fought their way with bayonets.
-According to the regimental historian: The capitulation of the Lithuanian regiment in the open field appears to be an exceptional example in the Russian army, whose regiments preferred to be exterminated rather than lay their weapons entirely in front of the enemy without trying to pave their way with bayonets.
-On 3 May 1831, the regiment's remnants arrived in Brest Litovsk, and the Lithuanians began to gradually replenish with the ranks of the 1st and 2nd corps.
-After its completion, the regiment fought again and pursued Girolamo Ramorino's corps in Galicia.
+On 19 March 1831, the 1st and 2nd Battalions, serving in the vanguard of Adjutant General Friedrich Caspar von Geismar, were attacked by the entire Polish army and decisively defeated at the Second Battle of Wawer.
+Surrounded on all sides and heavily outnumbered, most of the regiment's remaining troops laid down their arms and surrendered, along with two regimental colours and two guns.

+The regiment suffered heavy losses in the battle.
+Its commander, 22 officers, and 1,140 other ranks were lost, including 14 officers and 759 other ranks taken prisoner.
+Only six officers and 236 other ranks managed to fight their way through the enemy lines with bayonets.

+The regimental historian later described the surrender as an exceptional episode in the history of the Russian army:The capitulation of the Lithuanian Regiment in the open field appears to be an exceptional example in the Russian army, whose regiments preferred to be exterminated rather than lay down their weapons before the enemy without attempting to fight their way through with bayonets.On 3 May 1831, the remnants of the regiment reached Brest-Litovsk, where the unit was gradually brought back up to strength with replacements from the 1st and 2nd Corps.
+Once reorganised, the regiment returned to active service and pursued the corps under Girolamo Ramorino into Galicia.

+On 28 January 1833, as part of a general reorganisation of the infantry of the Imperial Russian Army, the regiment was reorganised into four battalions and, with the addition of the 2nd Battalion of the 48th Jaeger Regiment, was renamed the Lithuanian Jaeger Regiment.